Seeking The Westfield Seek-No-Further Apple

 Mather’s apple crisp recipe is a family favorite passed down from Edith Crosby, her grandmother.
 Note the unusual egg in the topping.

-Apples — pare (optional), core and slice thin McIntosh, Cortland and Eastern Golden Delicious (or a mix of them all).
+Apples — pare (optional), core and slice thin McIntosh, Cortland, and Golden Delicious (or a mix ).

 Place sliced apples in a 9” pie plate or casserole dish.